Vasectomy in Lake Charles, LA

 Get plenty of bed rest during the first week.
 At the very least, stay off of your feet for two or three days.
 Avoid bathing for about 48 hours because this will allow the incisions to heal faster and prevent infection.
 Take the antibiotics that your doctor provides.

 Most patients are able to return to their normal lives after one week.

 Healthline gives some really helpful tips in their blog about sex after a vasectomy, but wait at least one week before having sexual intercourse.
 Keep in mind, you may not be sterile right away.
 Ejaculate may still contain sperm and may continue to for several months after the procedure.
 After a few months, the doctor will check sperm levels to confirm that it is declining until it reaches zero.

 The vasectomy will not affect your sex drive and orgasms.
 Occasionally, men feel a slight pressure in their testicles when aroused, but eventually, that feeling will go away.

-Schedule a Vasectomy Consultation in Sulphur or Lake Charles, LA
+Schedule a Vasectomy Consultation in Lake Charles, LA